tejas17shah/cbp2025/README.md

 See [cbp.h](./cbp.h) and [cond_branch_predictor_interface.cc](./cond_branch_predictor_interface.cc) for more details.

-The [sample_predictor](sample_branch_predictor/my_cond_branch_predictor.h) leverages the same interface.
-It uses get_cond_dir_prediction for prediction, spec_update for history update and notify_instr_execute_resolve update for predictor update.
-It doesn't leverage decode/commit interfaces at the moment but contestants are free to exploit those.
-The predcitor is a slightly modified version of the CBP2016 winner(Tage-SC).
+The CBP2016 winner(Tage-SC-L) is provided as base predictor.
 The predictor checkpoints history in a map(pred_time_histories).
 When trying to update the predictor, it recovers the history using the instruction seq_no/piece.
 For the predictors that contestants implement, they are free to take a similar approach.
 The amount of state needed to checkpoint histories like this won't be counted towards the predictor budget.
+[cond_branch_predictor_interface.cc](./cond_branch_predictor_interface.cc) also becomes the interface to combine the predictions from the cbp2016 tage-sc-l and the [sample branch predictor](sample_branch_predictor/my_cond_branch_predictor.h).
+It uses get_cond_dir_prediction for prediction, spec_update for history update and notify_instr_execute_resolve update for predictor update.
+At the moment, it just returns the prediction provided by cbp2016 tage-sc-l.

 Contestants are allowed to implement any interface within my_cond_branch_predictor.h and my_cond_branch_predictor.cc as long as they keep the interface above intact.
-Contestants are free to update the implementation of these functions above to inteface with their own predictors.
+Contestants are also free to update the implementation of these functions above to inteface with their own predictors and/or interface with provided tage-sc-l.
+Contestants are also allowed to update tage-sc-l implementation or completely disregard the tage-sc-l prediction.

 ## Examples
 See Simulator options: